 Besides not brushing and flossing daily, you can have bleeding gums because of the abnormal position of teeth making it very difficult to clean, being sick, or having dental restoration issues.
 For instance, you may have rough edges of dental fillings that are bruising your gums, unclean dentures, or misaligned teeth.
-Bleeding gums are also commonly caused by bacterial infections, canker sores, dry mouth, gum disease, hormonal changes during teenage or pregnancy, fungal or viral infections and tobacco use.
+Bleeding gums are also commonly caused by bacterial infections, canker sores, dry mouth, gum disease, hormonal changes during teenage or pregnancy, fungal or viral infections, and tobacco use.

 Swollen gums due to diseases

 Some people ignore their gums swelling only to realize later that it was a sign of a serious disease.
 Thus, you should visit your Aventura orthodontist as soon as you have gums swelling that don’t go away.
 By so doing, you will avoid being sick without ever knowing.
-Some of the diseases that trigger gum swelling include: anemia, cancer, diabetes, scurvy, heart disease and Behcet’s syndrome (inflammation of blood vessels).
-Methampehetamine use can also make your gums swell.
+Some of the diseases that trigger gum swelling include anemia, cancer, diabetes, scurvy, heart disease and Behcet’s syndrome (inflammation of blood vessels).
+Methamphetamine use can also make your gums swell.

 How the diagnosis takes place